-The Lessee shall comply with all applicable state and local statutes, rules, and regulations including, but not limited to, those relating to tax, fire, building, and safety matters.
+- f.
+State and Local Requirements The Lessee shall comply with all applicable state and local statutes, rules, and regulations including, but not limited to, those relating to tax, fire, building, and safety matters. - g.
+Insurance Requirements: Equal to the minimum limits detailed in Section 4.06, 2. b.